-8.0 CONCORDANCE WITH WLWB DIRECTIVES AND RECOMMENDATIONS, AND THE 2014 TO 2016 AQUATIC EFFECTS RE-EVALUATION RECOMMENDATIONS
+8.0 CONCORDANCE WITH WLWB DIRECTIVES AND RECOMMENDATIONS

-Concordance of the AEMP Design Plan Version 5.1 with relevant WLWB recommendations and Directives and recommendations from the 2014 to 2016 Aquatic Effects Re-evaluation Report (Golder 2019a) are summarized in Table 8-1.
-In addition, DDMI committed to revising a number of items as an outcome of the review process for the AEMP Design Plan Version 5.0; these items are summarized in Table 8-2.
+Concordance of the AEMP Design Plan Version 6.0 with relevant WLWB recommendations and Directives are summarized in Table 8.1-1.
+In addition, DDMI has made some additional revisions; these items are summarized in Table 8.1-2.
 References to sections of the report where items have been addressed are indicated in the final column of each table.